 What We Do

 North Carolina food banks collect surplus food from manufacturers, producers, stores, distributors and farmers.
 We also save food that might otherwise be thrown away while many of our hungry neighbors go without food.
+In FY 2014 our food bank members distributed almost 168 million pounds of nutritious food, the equivalent of over 140 million meals to North Carolinians in need.

 - Church pantries